OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Another thing to notice in the output above is the colorized output.
 An application can have multiple threads running, and each thread can call `open` function independently.
 By using such a color scheme, the output can be easily visually segregated for each thread.

-`frida-trace` can also be used to trace JNI functions in an Android application:
+`frida-trace` is a very versatile tool and there are multiple configuration options available such as:
+- Including `-I` and excluding `-X` entire modules.
+- Tracing all JNI functions in an Android application using `-i "Java_*"` (note the use of a glob `*` to match all possible functions starting with "Java_").
+- Tracing functions by address when no function name symbols are available (stripped binaries), e.g. `-a "libjpeg.so!0x4793c"`.

 ```bash
 $ frida-trace -U -i "Java_*" com.android.chrome